gfan95/ee149-special-delivery/README.md

+For a full report, read the special-delivery-report.pdf file.

 All the image processing code is inside main.py.
 To run, there are a few options:

 	python main.py [-v] [-d] [-i INPUT FILES] [-a ACTION] [-x XLENGTH] [-y YLENGTH]